 If you have concerns about contaminants in seafood, please read the EPA’s advice regarding seafood consumption

 Without exception, Food Safety is our number one priority.
-We hold current FSSC 22000 certification which guarantees you are buying from a company with the best food manufacturing systems in the world and that our products consistently meet all quality, safety and labeling requirements.
+We hold current FSSC 22000 certification helps ensure that you are buying from a company with the best food manufacturing systems in the world and that our products consistently meet all quality, safety and labeling requirements.
 Please contact us if you have further questions related to food safety.